SilexYT/EssentialsGreen/README.md

-This is a Bukkit open-sorcecode!
+This is a Bukkit open-sorcecode Plugin!

 Please Copy the code not!
 This Projekt is Copyright protected!